 As long as that’s settled and you decided to listen to our advice and not wait in line at Sacher for the homonymous famous cake, we suggest you head off to one of the branches of K.u.K.
 Café-Konditorei L. Heiner or Kurkonditorei Oberlaa, the best providers of freshly made seasonal pastries in the city.

 An alternative/addition to the Vienna Wine Hiking Days (see above) – 80 winegrowing enterprises from the Vienna Woods region offer their products for sampling for free under the motto Hike, Taste, Enjoy!
-This is happening along the 1st Vienna water line hiking path between Mödling and Bad Vöslau on the 7th and 8th, 14th and 15th September 2019.
+This is happening along the 1st Vienna water line hiking path between Mödling and Bad Vöslau.

-The local alternative to the Oktoberfest takes place between the 26th of September and the 13th of October 2019 in the Vienna Prater in front of the Giant Ferris Wheel.
+The local alternative to the Oktoberfest takes place in the Vienna Prater in front of the Giant Ferris Wheel.
 Traditional costumes, live music, beer, good food, and good cheer all await for you there!
 Mark your calendars!

-The yearly Harvest Thanksgiving Festival takes place in the Augarten on the 7th and 8th of September 2019.
+The yearly Harvest Thanksgiving Festival takes place in the Augarten, but will be skipped in 2020 due to the coronavirus pandemic.
 Agricultural and forestry enterprises from all regions of Austria present the local cultural and culinary diversity.
 A varied program for the whole family, delicious regional delicacies, and musical entertainment are guaranteed.

 This festival dedicated to Styrian pumpkin farmers has become a fixed point in the calendar of Viennese.
 The venue offers panoramic views over the entire city and is also a popular starting point or conclusion for beautiful autumn hikes through the Biosphere Reserve Wienerwald.